IPS-LMU/The-EMU-SDMS-Manual/_book/tutorial.md

 - `create_emuDB()` followed by `add_link/levelDefinition` and `import_mediaFiles()` - Creating `emuDB`s from scratch with only audio files present.

 The `emuR` package comes with a set of example files and small databases that are used throughout the `emuR` documentation, including the functions help pages.
-These can be accessed by typing `help(functionName)` or the short form `?functionName`.
+These can be accessed by typing `help(function_name)` or the short form `?function_name`.
 R code snippet below illustrates how to create this demo data in a user-specified directory.
 Throughout the examples of this documentation the directory that is provided by the base R function `tempdir()` will be used, as this is available on every platform supported by R (see `?tempdir` for further details).
 As can be inferred from the `list.dirs()` output in the below code, the `emuR_demoData` directory contains a separate directory containing example data for each of the import routines.
 Additionally, it contains a directory containing an `emuDB` called *ae* (the directories name is `ae_emuDB`, where `_emuDB` is the default suffix given to directories containing a `emuDB`; see Chapter \@ref(chap:emuDB)).

 ```r